 - Keep correct navigational time.

-- Stow, use, correct, and procure oceanographic and navigational publications and oceanographic charts.
+- Manage and use oceanographic and navigational publications and oceanographic charts.

-- Serve as petty officers in charge of propelled barges, tug boats, and other district craft and yard craft.
+They may also serve as petty officers in charge of propelled barges, tug boats, and other watercraft.

-Quartermasters spend the majority of their workday on the ship’s bridge or in a clean air-conditioned electronic equipment space.
+Quartermasters spend the majority of their workday on the ship’s bridge.
+This is usually a clean, air-conditioned space, suitable for the efficient operation of electronic equipment.

 While QMs mostly work as part of a team, individual projects are assigned, as well.